Actindo-AG/Documentation/CommerceCloud/Integration/01_ConfigureSalesforceCommerceCloud.md

 ## Configure the Open Commerce API Settings

-In Salesforce, there are two *Open Commerce APIs (OCAPIs)*:
+In Salesforce Commerce Cloud, there are two *Open Commerce APIs (OCAPIs)*:
 - The shop API, which is used for the order data
 - The data API, which is used for the product data
-The settings of the OCAPIs must be configured in Salesforce as described below.
+The settings of the OCAPIs must be configured in Salesforce Commerce Cloud as described below.

 #### Prerequisites

-- A Salesforce account has been created.
+- A Salesforce Commerce Cloud account has been created.
 - The user has the required rights.
-- The client ID has been generated in Salesforce, see the Salesforce documentation, [Generate an API Client ID](https://documentation.b2c.commercecloud.salesforce.com/DOC1/index.jsp?topic=%2Fcom.demandware.dochelp%2Fcontent%2Fb2c_commerce%2Ftopics%2Fanalytics%2Fb2c_generate_api_client_id.html).
+- The client ID has been generated in Salesforce Commerce Cloud, see the Salesforce Commerce Cloud documentation, [Generate an API Client ID](https://documentation.b2c.commercecloud.salesforce.com/DOC1/index.jsp?topic=%2Fcom.demandware.dochelp%2Fcontent%2Fb2c_commerce%2Ftopics%2Fanalytics%2Fb2c_generate_api_client_id.html).

 #### Procedure